 A 2016 search identified the Walters Farmhouse on Old Salem Road, one-half mile north of Old Jacksonville Road in the Riddle Hill area, as the oldest house in Sangamon County.

-The original log cabin built by James Walters in 1823 has since been added to and hidden by siding, but it remains part of a house now owned by the sons and daughters of Floyd (1915-93) and Winifred Barringer (1921-2008).
+The original log cabin built by James Walters in 1823 has since been added to and hidden by siding, but it remains part of a house now owned by the children of Floyd (1915-93) and Winifred Barringer (1921-2008).
 Floyd Barringer, a neurosurgeon, also was a local historian who did much of the research into the home’s background.

 The 2016 search, sponsored by the Sangamon County Historic Preservation Commission, the Sangamon County Farm Bureau and Brandt Inc., specifically sought the oldest farmhouse, but the Walters building apparently also predates existing non-farm homes in Sangamon County.